J-1 Visa Research Jobs

 Clarify the two-year home residency requirement early

 Some research fields funded by a foreign government or involving skills on the Exchange Visitor Skills List trigger the J-1 two-year home residency requirement.
-Identify whether your situation qualifies for a waiver before accepting an offer, since this affects future H-1B or green card eligibility.
+Identify whether your situation qualifies for a waiver before accepting an offer, since this affects future H-1B visa or green card eligibility.

 Align your program dates with the DS-2019 timeline